SocorroPinto/book-store-backend/README.md

 #### `controllers/booksController.js`

+Get all the books, accept limit and offset parameters:
 - GET `localhost:3000/api/books/`

+`localhost:3000/api/books/search?limit=6&offset=0`

+Get book by id:
 - GET `localhost:3000/api/books/:id`

+Get books by tag (also accept limit and offset parametters):
 - GET `localhost:3000/api/books/search`

+`localhost:3000/api/books/search?tag=whatyouwanttosearch`
+Will seach in books titles and authors.

+Get the most rated books (accept limit and offset parameters).
 - GET `localhost:3000/api/books/mostrated`

+Get the most rated books (accept limit and offset parameters).
 - GET `localhost:3000/api/books/mostselled`

+Routes to Create, Update and Delete a Book (functionality not allowed in the frontEnd application)
 - POST `localhost:3000/api/books/`
 - PUT `localhost:3000/api/books/:id`
 - DELETE `localhost:3000/api/books/:id`

 #### `controllers/cartsController.js`

+Route to get all the carts (not used in frontEnd)
 - GET `localhost:3000/api/carts/`

+Get all the carts with status='New' by userId - Returns also de cartDetails and Book Models
 - GET `localhost:3000/api/carts/byuser/:user/`

+Get all the carts with status='History' by userId - Returns also de cartDetails and Book Models
+- GET `localhost:3000/api/carts/byuserhis/:user/`

+Routes to Create, Update and Delete a Cart
 - GET `localhost:3000/api/carts/:id`
 - POST `localhost:3000/api/carts/`

+Returns also the cartDetails and Book Models
 - PUT `localhost:3000/api/carts/:id`
 - DELETE `localhost:3000/api/carts/:id`

 #### `controllers/cartDetails.js`

+Routes to do the CRUD operations in the cartDetails table.
 - GET `localhost:3000/api/cartdets/`
 - GET `localhost:3000/api/cartdets/:id`
 - POST `localhost:3000/api/cartdets/`